 Why Google My Business is so important for local SEO

-Without a Google My Business (GMB) listing, a business won’t appear on Google’s local map listings that are displayed for the majority of product or service specific local searches.
+Whether you’re running a car dealership or a local yoga studio, without a Google My Business (GMB) listing, a business won’t appear on Google’s local map listings that are displayed for the majority of product or service specific local searches.

 While Google is removing location information from GMB listings, recent updates have continued to increase the visibility of GMB listings on mobile devices.
 This has effectively pushed all other organic mobile search results below the page fold, and out of sight for many prospective customers.